Euler sums of generalized hyperharmonic numbers

 By convention, we put $H^{(\bf s)}_n=0$, if $n<r$, and $H_n^{\left( \emptyset \right)} = 1$.
 The limit cases of multiple harmonic numbers give rise to multiple zeta values:

 defined for $s_2,s_3,\ldots,s_r\geq1$ and $s_1\geq2$ to ensure convergence of the series.
-Here ${s_1} + \cdots + {s_r}$ is called the weight and $r$ is the multiplicity.
+Here, $w:={s_1} + \cdots + {s_r}$ and $r$ are called the weight and the multiplicity, respectively.
 To simplify the reading of such formulas, when a string of arguments is repeated an exponent is used.
 In other words, we treat string multiplication as concatenation.
 For example,